-5. Reappointment and Promotion Criteria for Clinical Faculty Ranks

-This section describes the qualifications for clinical faculty ranks at Quinnipiac University.
-In certain cases, a department may have unique criteria for the rank qualifications for specific disciplines that shall be agreed upon by the department and appropriate Dean.
+5. Reappointment and Promotion Criteria for Clinical Faculty Ranks be agreed upon by the department and appropriate Dean.
 The purpose of the review and/or promotion is to assess the overall contribution and performance of the faculty member.
 The ranks and qualifications for clinical faculty positions are listed below.
 Faculty going up for review in the next academic year (elected or as part of their cycle of 2nd Year Review, 4th Year Review, Promotion, 5th Year Reappointment Review, or 6th Year Review), shall notify their department chair or school-based equivalent by May 1st of their intent to be reviewed, request a meeting to discuss possible external members, and review the upcoming deadlines.